Skip to main content

 The following example assigns two properties to the database.
 It then displays the database definition information:

-DO db.%CreateProperty("firstName","%String","$.firstName",0) // creates non-unique property
+do db.%CreateProperty("firstName","%String","$.firstName",0) // creates non-unique property

-DO db.%CreateProperty("lastName","%String","$.lastName",1) // create a unique property; an index to support uniqueness is automatically created
+do db.%CreateProperty("lastName","%String","$.lastName",1) // create a unique property and index

-WRITE db.%GetDatabaseDefinition().%ToJSON()
+write db.%GetDatabaseDefinition().%ToJSON()

 Insert or Replace a Document: %SaveDocument()